-The first phase of this exhibition takes place outdoors at The Forks starting in July 2020.
+The first phase of this exhibition opened at The Forks on July 15, 2020.
 A second version of the exhibition will take place in 2021 in the Museum’s Level 6 Expressions gallery.

-Art by 26 youths will be presented on 13 large installations throughout The Forks – a gathering place where the Red and Assiniboine rivers meet, located adjacent to the Museum.
-This exhibition will run from July 15 to October 31, 2020 (unless weather forces an earlier closure).
+Art by 26 youths is presented on 13 large installations throughout The Forks – a gathering place where the Red and Assiniboine rivers meet, located adjacent to the Museum.
+This exhibition runs from July 15 to October 31, 2020 (unless weather forces an earlier closure).

-To ensure accessibility for visitors of all abilities, users will be able to use their mobile devices to retrieve text‐to‐speech and visual descriptions from QR codes at each installation.
+To ensure accessibility for visitors of all abilities, people can use their mobile devices to retrieve text‐to‐speech and visual descriptions from QR codes at each installation.

 Below are a few examples of the powerful works of art that express diverse human rights themes important to youth in Manitoba today.

 Fizza Arshad: The threat of technology